The Seal of San Beda University

 And fear neither fire nor blood

-Bedans will answer the clarions call
+Bedans will answer the clarion call

 For San Beda, our country and God.